MK2112/minicorpus/README.md

 2. The smaller MiniPile Density Pico dataset appears to provide an actually more concentrated learning signal, reaching optimal performance earlier and maintaining stability with extended training and even improving on perplexity scores compared to the standard training setup for the bigger MiniPile Density.
 3. Dataset size reduction, at least for The Pile Deduplicated as base, may actually serve as a regularizer, helping prevent overfitting on reasoning tasks while maintaining core language modeling capabilities.

-At 160M parameters, the models can effectively learn from this concentrated form of the data without overfitting, possibly because, as we observed, the reduced dataset matches better with what a 160M model can absorb and utilize.
+At 160M parameters, the Pythia models can effectively learn from this concentrated form of the data without overfitting, possibly because, as we observed, the reduced dataset matches better with what a 160M model can absorb and utilize.
 When we scale up to 1.4B parameters, this same "compression" becomes a critical limitation - the larger models have the capacity to learn more complex patterns and relationships that were filtered out by the sampling processes.

 ### 1.4B Results and Revision of Hypotheses